Sandro Bondi

 Sandro Bondi (born 14 May 1959) is an Italian politician.
-He served as minister of culture from 2008 to 2011, in the Berlusconi IV Cabinet.
+He served as minister of culture from 2008 to 2011 in the fourth Berlusconi government.

 Biography

-Bondi was born in Fivizzano, province of Massa-Carrara, Italy.
+Bondi was born in Fivizzano, province of Massa-Carrara.
 He first attended school at Lausanne, where his emigrant father had settled.
-The family later returned to Italy and at a young age Sandro joined the Italian Communist Youth Federation, soon becoming its secretary in Lunigiana.
+The family later returned to Italy and at a young age, Sandro joined the Italian Communist Youth Federation, soon becoming its secretary in Lunigiana.
 He gained a laurea in philosophy from the University of Pisa with a dissertation on Leonardo Valazzana, precursor of the Augustinian order and opponent of Girolamo Savonarola.

 A Catholic democrat, he campaigned for the Italian Communist Party, and was elected mayor of Fivizzano in 1990.
 In 1992 the town council led by him was overturned by the local Socialist Party, in association with Christian Democracy.
 Activists already playfully compared him to a ravanello (radish): that is, red on the outside but white on the inside.
-Following these events he left the PCI.
+Following these events, he left the PCI.

 Subsequently, getting to know Silvio Berlusconi via the sculptor Pietro Cascella, he became Berlusconi's secretary, collaborator and faithful advisor, so much so that - for Berlusconi's 2001 campaign - he was given the task of quickly coordinating the compilation of Una storia italiana (An Italian Story), a book of photographs on Berlusconi's public and private life, as electoral propaganda for future elections (as used by all Italian families).

-Bondi returned the great trust accorded him by Berlusconi by over the years becoming one of his main supporters, publicly proclaiming his devotion and fidelity to him on several occasions, as well as in poems he composed and read on television programmes, which were a major target for his critics and for satirists.
+Bondi returned the great trust accorded him by Berlusconi over the years by becoming one of his main supporters, publicly proclaiming his devotion and fidelity to him on several occasions, as well as in poems he composed and read on television programmes, which were a major target for his critics and for satirists.